The New Hiring Reality: How AI Is Changing the Way Startups Recruit, Train, and Keep Talent

 Olivia Cowan says, "It feels more like, 'We are building this together,' when employees are trusted to lead."

 Muge Tuna from Indiana University adds that companies now look for candidates who can start adding value from day one.
-Teaching your team to use AI confidently helps them stay relevant and loyal.
+Teaching your team to use AI confidently helps them stay relevant and loyal, and reduces the cost of turnover in your workforce planning cycle.

 8. Balancing AI Efficiency with Human Strength

 Industries like broadcasting, marketing, and customer service still need real people.
-Nate Long, a communication student from the University of Indianapolis, said, “People want real people to talk to.”
-That shows the ongoing need for human connection in business.
+Nate Long, a communication student from the University of Indianapolis, said, "People want real people to talk to."
+That shows the ongoing need for human connection in business, regardless of how AI hiring trends evolve.

 9. Building a Future-Ready Workforce